ukoda/lcd4linux-ax206/README.md

 This will probably apply to similar Ubuntu distros.

 In my case I found it helped to install these packages:
-- sudo apt install libtool-bin
-- sudo apt install libmysqlclient-dev
+- sudo apt install libtool-bin libmysqlclient-dev libgd-dev libvncserver libx11-dev libusb-1.0-0-dev

 Configure the build enviroment.
 To keep it simple I configured only for the DPF driver, which is the one that supports AX206 displays.
 From the top level of the repo directory:
 - aclocal